 Hiking Level: Moderate

 Today, take an acclimatisation hike on the slopes above the lodge to Lake Humantay, fed by the hanging glaciers of Mt.
 Humantay.
 The hike is optional, but the views are amazing, and those brave enough can even go for a dip.
 Return to the lodge for lunch, after which you may choose to trade the glacial swim for a relaxing soak in our outdoor jacuzzi.
 Afternoon at leisure.
 We spend the night at the Salkantay Lodge (3,869m) with gourmet food and warm, comfortable beds.
 In the evening, the guide briefs you on gear and the itinerary for the following day.
-All meals are served at the Lodge.
+Dinner at the Lodge.

 Trekking Time: Approximately 4 hours